Asymptotic symmetries in Carrollian theories of gravity with a negative cosmological constant: Discussion

 \section{Discussion}

 The asymptotic structure of Carrollian gravitational theories, obtained from electric and magnetic contractions of General Relativity with a negative cosmological constant, was analyzed.
-The electric theory, as in the case with $\Lambda=0$, has some unwanted features from the point of view of their asymptotic symmetries.
+The electric theory, as in the case with $\Lambda=0$, has some unusual features from the point of view of their asymptotic symmetries.
 In particular, for the electric theory obtained from a contraction of (Lorentzian) General Relativity, it does not seems to be possible to construct a consistent set of asymptotic conditions.
 This can be traced back to the absence of a sensible ground state configuration in this theory.
 The situation can be improved if the Carrollian theory obtained from an electric contraction of Euclidean General Relativity is considered.
-In this case, asymptotic conditions are constructed with an asymptotic symmetry algebra given by the ``Euclidean AdS$_{4}$'' algebra $so\left(1,4\right)$, which is clearly a non-Carrollian algebra.
-This curious feature has its origin in the fact that the fall-off of the fields cannot be seen as coming from Einstein gravity, it is intrinsic to the ``Euclidean'' electric Carrollian theory.
-Furthermore, it was shown that the space of a specific class of spherically symmetric solutions is degenerate, showing that the theory still has some pathological properties, in closed analogy with the case with $\Lambda=0$ discussed in ref. \cite{Perez:2021abf}.
+In this case, asymptotic conditions are constructed with an asymptotic symmetry algebra given by the ``Euclidean AdS$_{4}$'' algebra $so\left(1,4\right)$.
+This feature has its origin in the fact that the fall-off of the fields cannot be seen as coming from Einstein gravity, it is intrinsic to the ``Euclidean'' electric Carrollian theory.
+Additionally, it was shown that the space of a certain class of spherically symmetric solutions is degenerate, where some of the arbitrary functions in the ansatz are not determined by the equations of motion.